Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani.md

 When it comes to sharing information about their dark master, Strahd's

 Vistani pretend to be helpful, but the infor­ mation they impart is misleading at best and often deceptive.
-They readily tell adventur­ ers that they have a potion that protects them from the deadly fog that surrounds Barovia.
+They readily tell adventur­ ers that they have a potion that protects them from the deadly fog that surrounds [[Barovia]].
 Although this is a lie, they attempt to sell their fake potion for as much money as they can get.

 VISTANI LORE